 Another notable improvisation in the film was John Cazale's answer to Al Pacino's question of where in the world he'd like to fly to.
 Pacino's surprised response was absolutely genuine as he had no idea what Cazale was going to say.

 Although he had initially agreed to play the part of Sonny, Al Pacino told Sidney Lumet near the start of production that he couldn't play it.
 Pacino had just completed production on The Godfather: Part II (1974) and was physically exhausted and depressed after the shoot.
 With his reliance on the Method, Pacino didn't relish the thought of working himself up to a state of near hysteria every day.
 Lumet unhappily accepted the actor's decision and dispatched the script to Dustin Hoffman.
-Pacino changed his mind when he heard that his rival was in the fray.
+Pacino changed his mind when he heard that his rival was being considered.

 John Cazale was cast at Al Pacino's insistence, despite being nowhere the age of the real Sal, who was 18 at the time.
 Sidney Lumet was opposed to the idea because the actor was clearly inappropriate for the part.
 However, when Cazale came in to read for the part, Lumet was sold on him within 5 minutes.